NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-repetitions

-#### bspace:set-repetitions *name* *repetitions*
+#### bspace:set-repetitions *string* *number*

-Set the repetitions for the specified experiment.
-An error will be thrown if an experiment does not exist with the provided name.
+Set the repetitions for the experiment specified in the first input.
+An error will be thrown if the specified experiment does not exist.

 Example: